Sunday 1 September 1940

 |Germans troops on parade on Dam Square in Amsterdam, 1 September 1940.|

 At 03:25, Royal Navy carrier HMS Ark Royal launches nine Swordfish to attack Caligari as part of the deception operations (Operation Squawk) to draw attention away from the Malta convoy.
-The planes attack at 06:00 - Swordfish are very slow, particularly in a headwind - and are back on the carrier by 08:00.
+The planes attack at 06:00 - the Swordfish is a very slow plane, particularly in a headwind - and are back on the carrier by 08:00.
 After some evasive maneuvers, Admiral Somerville takes Force H toward the Sicilian Narrows (between Sicily and Tunisia).
 Late in the, he splits his fleet, half turning back toward Caligari and the rest (Force F) continuing eastward for a junction with the Mediterranean fleet coming from Alexandria.

 The Mediterranean fleet coming from Greek waters, for its part, has had its reconnaissance planes spot the Italian fleet off Taranto.
 The Italians, however, apparently unaware of the British dispositions, heads back to base.